 Decide whether you and your family will be driving or flying to your new home.
 If you decide to drive, book your car in for a service ahead of time.
 If you decide to fly, start looking at dates with the best flight times and prices.

-With this in mind, start thoroughly researching your options for interstate removalists.
-You will need to take an inventory of large items and an educated guess at box numbers because you will need this information to gather quotes.
+With this in mind, start thoroughly researching interstate removal companies.
+Start by taking an inventory of large items and an educated guess at box numbers because you will need this information to gather moving quotes.
+Search for cheap moving boxes and packing supplies.
 And remember, if you’re moving a fridge it will need to be standing up while it is being transported.

 Sorting and selling

 Start by looking at the larger pieces in your home.
 If you’re downsizing, this will have a significant impact on what you take with you, and what you might want to sell.
 Similarly, upsizing can mean smaller pieces of furniture look slightly out of place.
-Sell what you can, whatever you can’t sell give to a second hand store, and throw out the rest.
+Find out where you can sell your furniture online; donate what you can’t sell to a charity store, or offer it to friends and family.

-Don’t underestimate the time all this will take - and as a rule of thumb, the longer you have been living in a place, the longer it will take to pack.
+Don’t underestimate the time all this will take – and, as a rule of thumb, the longer you’ve been living in a place, the longer it will take to pack.

 It’s in the details

 Often it’s the little details that trip people up during a move, so making a moving house checklist early on will help eliminate any hiccups when you’re in the midst of it all and too frantic to think clearly.

 Make sure you’ve contacted your current utility providers, alerting them to the fact that you’re moving, settle any outstanding bills, and arrange for your gas, electricity, water, phone and internet to be connected in your new home.
 You might want to take advantage of our Move-In Lights On Guarantee – it takes less than five minutes.